 Catch up contributions are the IRS’s way of making it easier for savers age 50 and up to tuck away enough retirement savings.
 You probably already know that there’s a limit to how much you’re allowed to save in tax-advantaged retirement account such as IRAs and 401(k)s.
 Well, once you reach age 50, you’re allowed to make additional “catch up” contributions over and above those annual contribution limits.

 The contribution limits and annual catch up contribution allowance vary depending on the type of retirement savings account you own.
-However, if you are 50 or over and have both an IRA and a 401k, you can save an additional $7,500 in 2022 and $8,500 in 2023 .
+However, if you are 50 or over and have both an IRA and a 401k, you can save an additional $7,500 in 2023 .

-For 2022 and 2023, the catch up contribution limits are as follows:
+For 2023, the catch up contribution limits are as follows: